Yanat000/FanControl.ArduinoFanController/README.md

 - Fans default to **30% speed** when idle.
 - Putting a 1K resistor across the PWN pin and GND should prevent the fans from going at full speed when it shouldn't

+---

+## Use case

+- If you want to be able to control dell's fans, you can by hijacking the PWM/(in most cases)Blue wire to the Arduino

+---

 ## 💬 Feedback & Support

 If you need help setting up the Arduino plugin, have questions, or want to share feedback: